John J. Sullivan

 Won summary judgment for Kia in New York federal court dismissing an action alleging wrongful refusal to approve the sale of plaintiffs' dealerships.

-Won summary judgment for Honda in New York federal court dismissing claims of wrongful termination and wrongful refusal to approve dealership transfers brought by two dealerships and their affiliates.
+Won summary judgment for Honda in New York federal court dismissing claims of wrongful termination and wrongful refusal to approve dealership transfers.

 Defeated a motion for a preliminary injunction attacking Jaguar Land Rover's Business Builder program on price discrimination grounds.